PyO3/pyo3/guide/src/parallelism.md

 # Parallelism

 CPython has the infamous GIL (Global Interpreter Lock), which prevents developers from getting true parallelism when running pure Python code.
-With PyO3, you can release the GIL when executing Rust code to achieve true parallelism.
+While PyO3 needs to hold the GIL by default when called from Python, in order to allow manipulation of Python objects, you can release the GIL when executing Rust-only code to achieve true parallelism.

 The [`Python::allow_threads`](https://docs.rs/pyo3/latest/pyo3/struct.Python.html#method.allow_threads)
 method temporarily releases the GIL, thus allowing other Python threads to run.